How to virtualize your applications

 Ready to have a cross-platform app without rewriting your old code?
 Let’s go for it!

-This article guides you to cover the last point, registering your application in the VirtualUI Server Manager.
+This article guides you to cover this last point (3), registering your application in the VirtualUI Server Manager.

 2) Navigate to the “RDS” tab and set the RDS user you want all the different processes ( applications ) are going to be running on.
 An administrator account may be needed for this step.